-Needless to say, you just cannot find this extensive support within similar platforms like Linkedin or Facebook, while the motivation to assist you is often absent on such platforms in the first place.
+Needless to say, you just cannot find such extensive support within similar platforms like Linkedin or Facebook.
+For starters, the motivation to assist you is often absent on such platforms.

 With that said, it has not all been smooth sailing and many mistakes have been made.

-When Sam Altman decided to step down as president of Y Combinator, questions were being asked about the future of the program.
-However, any concerns were quickly alleviated as Altman was moving to another role within the company and being provided with more time to work on an independent project.
+When Sam Altman decided to step down as president of Y Combinator.
+Questions were being asked about the future of the program.
+However, any concerns were quickly alleviated as Altman was moving to another role within the company.
+It provided them with more time to work on an independent project.

 Interestingly, this announcement was “small potatoes” compared to a glaring mistake made by the company this year in which thousands of applicants were admitted to a prestigious online school by accident.
 In fact, this was the first of several lessons that Y Combinator was to learn in the past 18 months….

 Believe it or not, Y Combinator really did admit 15,000 people to a 3,000-person online program.
 It was a technical glitch and a hugely embarrassing mistake that would prove stressful for the founders involved.

 You see, these individuals are often considered vulnerable and the program left with the unfortunate task of disappointing these eager founders.
 However, in a twist of fate, the Startup School decided to proceed with this immense number of applicants.
 This inevitably led to great difficulties for organizers.

 This ten-week online program provided online lectures and discussion groups with other founders.
 It was also designed to be a highly selective process until this mistake which essentially turned the program into an open online course.
 Given the prestige associated with Y Combinator, this move devalued the startups that were using the name for leverage.